cdefgah/whatsapp-jpeg-repair/README.md

 WhatsAppJpegRepair c:/Users/username/Documents/whats-app-files/ c:/Users/username/Documents/correct files/
 ```

-If you are building the application from the source code, before using the built application, please delete `.gitkeep` files from the internal application folders.
+If you are building the application from the source code, before using the built application, please delete `.gitkeep` files from the internal application folders: `fixed-files` and `whatsapp-files`.

 ## Building the application from the source